dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 Installing component module 'bigtop-new:bigtop_base' ...
 Done.
 Resuming DTK Network import for service_module 'bigtop:spark' ...
 Done
 ```
-This output shows both the installation of the bigtop:spark service module as well as the installation of all the "compone
-module_directory: /home/dtk614-rich/dtk/service_modules/bigtop/sparknt modules" that it refers to.
+This output shows both the installation of the bigtop:spark service module as well as the installation of all the "component modules" that it refers to.
 In these exercises we will not dig into the details of component modules, which can be thought of as the reusable building blocks for forming services.

 The user can list the currently installed service modules with the commands:
 ```